Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

   In the above figure we see that the final model mostly splits the space in two according to line in the middle (the white part of the background).
   This split essentially preserves the prediction of the BERT-based model predicts.
 The performance should therefore be very similar to the performance of the BERT-based model.
-Indeed, when assessing the performance of the model we get similar results:
+And when assessing the performance of the model we indeed get similar results as the BERT-based model:

  <blockquote>
   <div style="font-family: NewCM, Mono, sans serif;">